antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

   alt='the sun sets at the base of Illimani'
 />

 While this was happening, the chef (Juancho's girlfriend) was preparing dinner.
 The temperature began plummeting with the sun now completely gone.
-We all gathered in the dining tent and Juancho told us stories from his many years of guiding, including how he had once traversed .
+We all gathered in the dining tent and Juancho told us stories from his many years of guiding, including how he had once traversed all four peaks of Illimani (see the first photo in this post).
 We then called it an early night.

 <Image
   src='./basecamp-dinner.jpeg'